-Influenza viruses are spread from person to person primarily through the coughing and sneezing of infected persons (22).
-The typical incubation period for influenza is 1-4 days, with an average of 2 days (25).
+Influenza viruses are spread from person to person, primarily through respiratory droplet transmission (e.g., when an infected person coughs or sneezes in close proximity to an uninfected person) (25).
+The typical incubation period for influenza is 1-4 days, with an average of 2 days (28).
 Adults can be infectious from the day before symptoms begin through approximately 5 days after illness onset.
-Children can be infectious for \geq 10 days, and young children can shed virus for several days before their illness onset.
-Severely immunocompromised persons can shed virus for weeks or months (26-29).
+Children can be infectious for \geq 10 days after the onset of symptoms, and young children also can shed virus before their illness onset.
+Severely immunocompromised persons can shed virus for weeks or months (29-32).